kevinzakka/recurrent-visual-attention/README.md

 The RAM model uses a non-differentiable attention mechanism.
 This means we cannot train it through standard backprop.
 Instead, we use REINFORCE, which allows us to train stochastic units through reinforcement learning.

-The RAM model uses the REINFORCE algorithm to train the locator network.
-The locator network passes the recurrent hidden state through an affine transform to produce a mean.
+The RAM model uses the REINFORCE algorithm to train the location network.
+The location network passes the recurrent hidden state through an affine transform to produce a mean.
 The mean is used to parametrize a normal distribution with a fixed standard deviation (found using random search).

 We need to implement `ReinforceNormal` which uses the REINFORCE algorithm for the normal distribution.
 It uses a reward function to compute `gradInputs` when `backward` is called.